tiagofilipe12/pATLAS/README.md

 # MASHix.py

-This script runs MASH in plasmid databases making a parwise diagonal matrix for each pairwise comparison between libraries.
+This script runs MASH, making a parwise comparisons between sequences in input (fasta) file(s).

 Note: each header in fasta is considered a reference.